buildthatapp/udacity_fsnd_log_analysis_tool/README.md

 vagrant up
 ```

-The first time you run this command, it will take awhile, as Vagrant needs to
+The first time you run this command, it will take a few minutes, as Vagrant needs to
 download the VM image.

-You can then log into the VM with the following command:
+After the download has completed, you can log into the VM with the following command:

 ```bash
 vagrant ssh